-Any future minimum standards would be developed as part of the NEPA review process with public review and input.
-In general, potential standards could be considered that address water quality and management of waste, electrical safety, structural stability, size and flotation, and mooring practices.
+Future minimum standards are being developed as part of the NEPA review process with public review and input.
+See the draft EIS for potential standards under consideration.
+In general, potential standards could be considered that address water quality and management of waste, electrical safety, structure size and flotation, and mooring practices.
 The main purpose of the standards would be to support safe practices and minimize environmental impacts.

 TVA’s Section 26a regulations (1304.101 (c) require that all approved nonnavigable houseboats with toilets must be equipped with a properly installed and operating Marine Sanitation Device (MSD) or Sewage Holding Tank and pump out capability.